Cavity magnetron: Lighting

 In microwave-excited lighting systems, such as a sulfur lamp, a magnetron provides the microwave field that is passed through a waveguide to the lighting cavity containing the light-emitting substance (e.g., sulfur, metal halides, etc.).
 Although efficient, these lamps are much more complex than other methods of lighting and therefore not commonly used.

-More modern variants use HEMTs or GaN-on-SiC power semiconductor devices to generate the microwaves, which are substantially less complex and can be adjusted to maximize light output using a PID controller.
+More modern variants use HEMTs or GaN-on-SiC power semiconductor devices instead of magnetrons to generate the microwaves, which are substantially less complex and can be adjusted to maximize light output using a PID controller.

 History

-In 1910 Hans Gerdien (1877–1951) of the Siemens Corporation invented a magnetron.
+In 1910, Hans Gerdien (1877–1951) of the Siemens Corporation invented a magnetron.
 In 1912, Swiss physicist Heinrich Greinacher was looking for new ways to calculate the electron mass.
 He settled on a system consisting of a diode with a cylindrical anode surrounding a rod-shaped cathode, placed in the middle of a magnet.
 The attempt to measure the electron mass failed because he was unable to achieve a good vacuum in the tube.
 However, as part of this work, Greinacher developed mathematical models of the motion of the electrons in the crossed magnetic and electric fields.

 In the US, Albert Hull put this work to use in an attempt to bypass Western Electric's patents on the triode.
 Western Electric had gained control of this design by buying Lee De Forest's patents on the control of current flow using electric fields via the "grid".
 Hull intended to use a variable magnetic field, instead of an electrostatic one, to control the flow of the electrons from the cathode to the anode.
 Working at General Electric's Research Laboratories in Schenectady, New York, Hull built tubes that provided switching through the control of the ratio of the magnetic and electric field strengths.
 He released several papers and patents on the concept in 1921.

 Hull's magnetron was not originally intended to generate VHF (very-high-frequency) electromagnetic waves.
 However, in 1924, Czech physicist August Žáček (1886–1961) and German physicist Erich Habann (1892–1968) independently discovered that the magnetron could generate waves of 100 megahertz to 1 gigahertz. Žáček, a professor at Prague's Charles University, published first; however, he published in a journal with a small circulation and thus attracted little attention.
 Habann, a student at the University of Jena, investigated the magnetron for his doctoral dissertation of 1924.
 Throughout the 1920s, Hull and other researchers around the world worked to develop the magnetron.
 Most of these early magnetrons were glass vacuum tubes with multiple anodes.
 However, the two-pole magnetron, also known as a split-anode magnetron, had relatively low efficiency.